vercel/next.js/examples/with-external-scoped-css/README.md

 ```

 #### Supported Langs
-The plugin supports `less`, `scss` and `css` extension.
-Is possible using another pre-processor creating a function to compile the code.
-In the example I use `sass` as my css' pre processor
+The plugin supports the `less`, `scss` and `css` file extensions.
+It is possible to add support for another pre-processor by creating a function to compile the code.
+In the example we use `sass` as our css pre-processor

 To edit the types you need to go to `.babelrc`

-#### Problems
+#### Attention Points
-- Next haven't support to auto-reload in files that not be JS and JSX, this is frutasting, so you need to edit something on JS to compile your css :/
-- Sometimes cache come in and you need to reload with (shift + r) to clear and got the new css file version
+- Next.js doesn't have support for watching `*.css files.
+So you will have to edit a Javascript file to re-compile the css.
+In the future this will be fixed by [#823](https://github.com/zeit/next.js/pull/823).